G01d3nW01f/priver/README.md

 usage:

-binary file priver is upload to target machine after the reverse-shell
+upload the binary file to target machine after the reverse-shell

 and execute the priver ./priver